Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 Pitta Detox Adjustments

-Pitta types respond well to cleansing but should avoid anything too heating.
+Pitta types respond well to cleansing but avoid anything too heating.

-- Use cooling spices: coriander, fennel, and turmeric (reduce ginger and pepper)
+- Use cooling spices.
+Coriander, fennel, turmeric (less ginger and pepper)

-- Drink coriander-fennel-cumin tea (CCF tea) throughout the day
+- Drink coriander-fennel-cumin tea (CCF tea) through the day

-- Self-massage with coconut oil for its cooling properties
+- Self-massage with coconut oil for its cooling effect

 - 5-day cleanse is usually well tolerated